-The RB series of engines is a family on inline-6's, ranging from 2.0L to 3.0L.
+The RB series is a family of inline-6 engines, ranging from 2.0L to 3.0L.
 All of which came in different engines dressings, some naturally aspirated, some single turbocharged, some twin turbocharged.
-However, were talking about the RB26DETT which was the top of the line engine, equipped in the Skyline GTR.
+However, we’re talking about the RB26DETT which was the top of the line engine, equipped in the Skyline GTR.

 The RB26 came with an 86mm bore, and a 73.7mm stroke, and advanced features such as ITB (Individual Throttle Bodies).
 It came with parallel T28 ceramic turbochargers limited to 14 PSI of boost.

-Just like the RB26, the 2JZ has an 86mm bore, but steps up the stroke from 73.7mm to 86mm.
+Just like the RB26, the 2JZ has an 86mm bore but steps up the stroke from 73.7mm to 86mm.
 This is where the extra .4L of displacement comes from.
-Unlike the RB26, the 2JZ came with sequential turbo's, meaning it has a much broader power band.
+Unlike the RB26, the 2JZ came with a sequential turbo setup, meaning it has a much broader power band.

-Okay, so know that you have a little bit of knowledge on each of these engines, lets take a look at some dyne graphs, and compare them stock vs. stock.
+Okay, so now that you have a little bit of knowledge on each of these engines, let’s take a look at some dyno graphs and compare them stock vs. stock.

-Alright, so you've seen the numbers.
-The make pretty much the same amount of power, however the 2JZ makes about 30 lb-ft of torque more.
-This isn't to surprising considering it has an extra .4L of displacement, all of which is extra stroke.
+Alright, so you’ve seen the numbers.
+They make pretty much the same amount of power, however, the 2JZ makes about 30 lb-ft of torque more.
+This isn’t too surprising considering it has an extra .4L of displacement, all of which is the extra stroke.
 But, numbers only tell part of the story.

 Check out: Why The Chevy LS is so Awesome